grscheller/pythonic-fp-gadgets/README.rst

   - single item box
   - function returning iterator of its arguments
-  - find the latest common ancestor of two classes
+  - function to find the latest common ancestor of two classes

 Part of the
 `pythonic-fp